 On my first day in NYC, I had no idea train reroutes were even a thing.
 I was happily taking the subway downtown on what I thought was a regular journey when the train conductor suddenly mumbled… something into the loudspeaker.
 Half the train then proceeds to get off at the next stop.
 I froze because I had absolutely no idea what just happened and I can’t imagine how anyone could have understood that half-mumbling half-static sound that just came out of the loudspeaker.

 I didn’t want to be the one asking, everyone else seemed to know what was happening.
 But thankfully, just as I was about to open my mouth, I was beaten to it by a girl who looked equally as lost as me.

-“Can anyone tell me what’s happening?” she asked confusedly, followed by a chorus of answer from the rest of the passengers, and a sigh of relief from me.
-It turns out this train will be skipping some stops ahead due to repair works, and if you’re planning to get off on those stops, you’ll need to alight here and wait for the next train.
+“Can anyone tell me what’s happening?” she asked confusedly, followed by a chorus of answers from the rest of the passengers, and a sigh of relief from me.
+It turns out this train will be skipping some stops ahead due to repair works, and if you’re planning to get off at those stops, you’ll need to alight here and wait for the next train.